How to help your clients if they are in fuel poverty

 We have produced a set of videos to explain how to reduce energy use in the home while increasing comfort.

-We offer full energy advice to consumers, and you can refer your clients to us directly through our online form or by email to firstname.lastname@example.org.
+We offer full energy advice to consumers, and you can refer your clients to us directly by email to firstname.lastname@example.org.
 If you would like us to brief your teams on what energy advice can look like, we are happy to attend virtual team meetings and deliver a short presentation.

 We also offer FREE comprehensive training programmes to frontline workers.
 These are offered in two ways